IT3038C/IT3038C.github.io/docs/week-2.md

 ## Bash Commands

 Bash is the Bourne Again SHell.
 Bourne shell is the original sh shell that we see on many systems.
 Bash became the default on Unix V7.
-Let’s run a few basic commands.
+Let's run a few basic commands.

 ---